 I am an occupational therapist in good standing with the College of Occupational Therapists of Ontario and a member of the Canadian Association of Occupational Therapists and the Ontario Society of Occupational Therapists.
 My services include consultation, assessment, and therapy for children, adolescents, and adults who identify as neurodiverse or disabled and experience barriers to participation in meaningful activity.
-I can provide services in English and simple French either virtually or in-person, including in the community.
+I can provide virtual services in English and simple French.

 "Compassion is one of the few things we can practice that will bring immediate and long-term happiness to our lives"